CollaboratorJohn/InterpretableNN/README.md

 # InterpretableNN
-A method to interprete CNN classifier
+A method to interprete CNN classifiers